v-nightwolf/nightwolf/docs/contribute.md

 #### Your contributions and feedbacks are highly appreciated.
 This will help us to help people like you to enhance their knowledge and score in their current and future roles.
 <br>
 You can contribute through <a href="https://github.com/v-nightwolf/nightwolf-cotribution.git" target="_blank">nightwolf-cotribution github repo</a> page by updating the content and creating a pull request.
 That pull request will be reviewd thoroughly and then committed, which will display on our website nightwolf.in.
+You can use below command to contribute through git cli:

 	mkdir nightwolf
 	cd nightwolf